 But while the ACFR is often technically compliant and impeccably detailed, it still falls short of its potential to inform, clarify, and support stakeholder decisions.
 The problem isn’t the data.
 It’s the format.

-The Limitations of a Traditional ACFR Format
+The Limitations of a Traditional ACFR Format and Digital ACFR Benefits

 The vast majority of ACFRs today are published in PDF format, which hasn’t changed meaningfully in decades.
 For stakeholders, this introduces several challenges:

-• Navigability is poor.
+Navigability is poor.
 Searching across hundreds of pages for specific information, such as net pension liability trends, restricted fund balances, or debt coverage ratios, is tedious and inefficient.

-• Context is limited.
+Context is limited.
 Numbers appear without explanation, visual cues, or interactivity.
 For anyone outside the finance team, interpreting the story behind the data can be difficult.

-• Accessibility is compromised.
+Accessibility is compromised.
 Static formats don’t meet modern standards for usability across devices or for individuals who rely on accessible technology.

 These issues affect real-world decisions.
 Credit rating agencies rely on clear fiscal indicators.
 Grant reviewers and auditors need precision, but also clarity.
 Oversight bodies look for completeness and ease of interpretation.

-Why a Digital ACFR Matters Now
+Why Digital ACFR Benefits Matter Now

 Government financial reporting is shifting.
 Stakeholder expectations are rising, and so are the standards for clarity, usability, and accessibility.
 At the same time, new regulatory expectations are emerging.